Available versions :

 As a comparison the situation is stagnating, and is even worsening, as far as women in political life is concerned.
 The crisis is leading to the formation of governments comprising technocrats in which women are poorly served (Greece, Italy) and, it has to be admitted, rightwing governments do not do as well in terms of parity as their leftwing counterparts, even when they succeed them as in Spain.
 Often then, political will crumbles as cabinets are reshuffled, invariably revealing a trend whereby a man is appointed in place of a woman if she is leaving her seat.
 For example in France when Christine Lagarde was appointed as head of the IMF, her previous job was not taken over by another woman.

-In parliaments which are supposed to represent all of the population women are still under-represented: according to the Interparliamentary Union (UIP)
+In parliaments which are supposed to represent all of the population women are still under-represented: according to the Interparliamentary Union (UIP) on 30th November

 2011, of the 44,984 members of parliament in the world (upper and lower chambers together), only 8,710 are women i.e. 19.8%.